paveltimofeev/screens.io/tasklist.md

 BackLog
 - Frontend: Implement Sidebar filters for Scenario, Job Page
-- Show correct values at stats section of sidebar (Scenarios/Jobs)
+- Frontend: (?)
+Show correct values at stats section of sidebar (Scenarios/Jobs)
 - Frontend: RESTYLE UI - Responsive UI (support mobile)
-- check username/password/... injection: create user "name*" and delete it.
-Do not allow to create usernames in [a-zA-Z] range or clean out restricted symbols
-- Paging for job history: next/prev buttons based on skip + limit=30 and total_count of records
-- Backend: Store/update data for AccountInfo at Settings view
 - Frontend: RESTYLE UI - Improve Scenario edit view - add Viewports; add Overview(Summary) with reference image; add HasValues pin; add Description (commentary) for scenario, to make puprose of scenario clearer.
-- Stats & analytics: Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
+- Frontend: Stats & analytics: Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
+- Frontend & Backend: Paging for job history: "Load more" or "next/prev" buttons based on skip + limit=30 and total_count of records
+- Backend: Do not use Login as userId, because it uses in path building and could allow user change directories, use user UID instead
+- Backend: Auth proxy should not store passwords in plain text
 - [Bug] **New User Init Process**: New user does not have any Viewports configured and do not have ability to add them.
-- Frontend: SignIn/SignUp page RESTYLE
 - [Move to AWS: 1] STORE IMAGES AT AWS S3
 - [Move to AWS: 2] Run MongoDb on AWS VM
 - [Move to AWS: 3] Run backend on AWS VM
 - [Move to AWS: 4] Deploy frontend to AWS S3/CloudFront or github under the new domain name
-- Register user by email/gmail and promocode with email confirmation.
 - LANDING PAGE (WP/Gatsby/Hugo/Jekyll/Shopify?)
-- Do not use Login as userId, because it uses in path building and could allow user change directories, use user UID instead
-- Auth proxy should not store passwords in plain text
-- Use Master term instead of Reference?
 - **------------ MVP MILESTONE ------------**
 - Backend: Scenarios Page Actions - Run anf Remove scenarios filtered by ids[]*viewports[]
 - [Bug] Scenario fails after rename.
 Because of changed ref path, as scenario label is a part of path.